qznc/presentpdf/README.md

 # Bugs

-Fullscreen sometimes does not hide gnome panel sometimes.
-Workaround: try switching to another window and toggle fullscreen
+If the presenter console window has the focus, fullscreen of stage window does not hide the gnome-panel.

 # Licence (BSD 2-clause)